Peterborough Old Growth Forest Project

 In March 2019, AFER launched the Peterborough County Old-Growth Forest Project, funded by the Ontario Trillium Foundation.
 With assistance from our partners, citizen scientists and property owners, we located, mapped, and described ancient forests and other old-growth stands throughout the County.
 Critical to this effort was the recruitment, training, and collaborative efforts of volunteer citizen scientists.
 This new approach to the conservation of old-growth forests will eventually be refined and expanded from Peterborough County and applied to the remainder of Ontario's Temperate Forest Region.

-Catchacoma Old-Growth Forest
+No. 7 - Catchacoma Forest

 The Catchacoma Old-Growth Forest